nikrath/simple-data-mining/README.md

 INSTRUCTIONS:

-Open the ipython notebook using jupyter notebooks or any similar software.
+Open the ipython notebook using Jupyter, Enthought Canopy or any similar software.
 Keep the location of the other files in the master folder as it is, otherwise, change the location of whatever file you want to move in the project source code itself.